Raft crew paddling through Grade 4 rapids on the Tully River surrounded by lush World Heritage rainforest

 Short on Time?
 Barron River Half-Day

 If a full day on the Tully doesn't fit your schedule, the Barron River offers a shorter alternative just 20 minutes from Cairns.
-It's a gentler introduction to whitewater — Grade 2–3 rapids through Barron Gorge National Park — and takes about four hours including transfers, with two hours on the water.
+It's a gentler introduction to whitewater — Grade 2–3 rapids through Barron Gorge National Park on Djabugay Country — and takes about four hours including transfers, with two hours on the water.

 Duration~12 hours (3–5 hrs on water)~4 hours (2 hrs on water)